teddiebrock/blank-spaces/about.md

 # {{ page.title }}

-I am a researcher whose interests span across culture, activism, art, design, and curation.
+I am a writer and researcher whose interests span across culture, activism, art, design, and curation.
 <br><br>In 2017 I graduated with a Bachelor of Arts from the University of Victoria in English Literature with a focus on media studies and digital humanities.<br><br>My work engages with questions around social justice, affect, and embodiment as they relate to various arts and knowledge practices.
 <br>